How to make the most of your law vacation placement

 A little knowledge goes a long way.
 If you’ve read up on the firm and have some intelligent questions ready you’ll be able to show you’re genuinely interested in its work.
 It’ll also help you connect with your new colleagues.

 Learning about the firm in advance can also help you overcome nerves and break down barriers.
 After all, everyone likes to talk about themselves, and asking questions about people’s work is a great conversation opener.
+Don’t feel like you have to go crazy to get noticed at open days or vac schemes – just be yourself, ask questions and absorb as much as you can,' advises Ben Wilkinson, a partner at White & Case LLP.

 Network on your vacation placement